Topologically Protected Strong-Interaction of Photonics with Free Electron

 In this Letter, we pave a route toward the experimental realization of a robust scheme with high degrees of freedom to study the strong interactions between free electrons and topological cavity photons.
 The localized field enhancement effect and high quality factor of the topological corner state boost the strong interaction between PQs and the free electrons.
 We design a topological nanocavity with a resonance wavelength of the corner state in the near-infrared region.
-Thanks to the topological protection, the corner state allows for strong interaction without zero time delay and the phase-matching techniques, simplifying the experimental setup for strong-interaction-PINEM research.
+Thanks to the topological protection and small volume of the mode, the corner state allows for strong interaction without zero time delay and the phase-matching techniques, simplifying the experimental setup for strong-interaction-PINEM research.
 Secondly, we use two laser beams to excite the topological PhC.
-Unlike the previous work which focus the two-color laser beams on a single-crystalline graphite flake \cite{priebeAttosecondElectronPulse2017}, we find that the wavefunction of the free electron can be coherently shaped with the topological cavity effect, which may facilitate the control of QED process involving free electrons \cite{wongControlQuantumElectrodynamical2021}.
+Unlike the previous work which focused the two-color laser beams on a single-crystalline graphite flake \cite{priebeAttosecondElectronPulse2017}, we find that the wave function of the free electron can be coherently shaped with the topological cavity effect, which may facilitate the control of the QED process involving free electrons \cite{wongControlQuantumElectrodynamical2021}.
 Notably, the interaction can be enhanced by the subsequent laser pulses at will, due to the long lifetime of the topological corner state.

 The topological corner state is a kind of higher-order topological state, which has a long lifetime and highly confined field distribution \cite{otaPhotonicCrystalNanocavity2019}.
 These unique properties make it an ideal platform for studying light-matter interactions.
 It has been demonstrated that the topological corner state can enhance the light-matter interactions and has been used to generate multipolar laser modes \cite{kimMultipolarLasingModes2020}, lower the lasing threshold of nanolasers \cite{dikopoltsevTopologicalInsulatorVerticalcavity2021,yangTopologicalcavitySurfaceemittingLaser2022}, and increase the intensity and emission rate of quantum dot photoluminescence \cite{xieCavityQuantumElectrodynamics2020}.
 Here, we design a topological photonic nanocavity as shown in Fig. 1(a), which consists of two PhCs with different topologies.
 Both the PhCs have the same period of $a$ and are obtained by etching square air holes with a side length of $l=0.55\,a$ on the GaAs substrate.